 Renal impairment is the major toxic risk of amphotericin B therapy.
-Serum creatinine and BUN should be monitored before treatment and at regular intervals during treatment: several times/wk for the first 2 to 3 wk, then 1 to 4 times/mo as clinically indicated.
+Serum creatinine and blood urea nitrogen (BUN) should be monitored before treatment and at regular intervals during treatment: several times/week for the first 2 to 3 weeks, then 1 to 4 times/month as clinically indicated.
 Amphotericin B is unique among nephrotoxic antimicrobial drugs because it is not eliminated appreciably via the kidneys and does not accumulate as renal failure worsens.
-Nevertheless, dosages should be lowered, or a lipid formulation should be used instead if serum creatinine rises to > 2.0 to 2.5 mg/dL (> 177 to 221 μmol/L) or BUN rises to > 50 mg/dL (> 18 mmol urea/L).
+Nevertheless, dosages should be lowered or a lipid formulation should be used instead if serum creatinine rises to > 2.0 to 2.5 mg/dL (> 177 to 221 micromol/L) or BUN rises to > 50 mg/dL (> 18 millimole/L).
 Acute nephrotoxicity can be reduced by aggressive IV hydration with saline before amphotericin B infusion; at least 1 L of normal saline should be given before amphotericin infusion.
 Mild to moderate renal function abnormalities induced by amphotericin B usually resolve gradually after therapy is completed.
 Permanent damage occurs primarily after prolonged treatment; after > 4 g total dose, about 75% of patients have persistent renal insufficiency.

 Amphotericin B also frequently suppresses bone marrow function, manifested primarily by anemia.
 Hepatotoxicity or other untoward effects are unusual.

-Adverse effects that occur most commonly are GI discomfort and rash.
+Adverse effects that occur most commonly with fluconazole are gastrointestinal (GI) discomfort and rash.
 More severe toxicity is unusual, but the following have occurred: hepatic necrosis, Stevens-Johnson syndrome, anaphylaxis, alopecia, and, when taken for long periods of time during the 1st trimester of pregnancy, congenital fetal anomalies.

-Adverse effects with doses of up to 400 mg/day most commonly are GI, but a few men have reported erectile dysfunction, and higher doses may cause hypokalemia, hypertension, and edema.
+Adverse effects of itraconazole with doses of up to 400 mg/day most commonly are GI, but a few men have reported erectile dysfunction, and higher doses may cause hypokalemia, hypertension, and edema.
 Other reported adverse effects include allergic rash, hepatitis, and hallucinations.
-An FDA black box warning for heart failure has been issued, particularly with a total daily dose of 400 mg.
+A U.S. Food and Drug Administration black box warning for heart failure has been issued, particularly with a total daily dose of 400 mg.

-The triazole posaconazole is available as an oral suspension and a tablet.
-An IV formulation will probably be available soon.
-This drug is highly active against yeasts and molds and effectively treats various opportunistic mold infections, such as those due to dematiaceous (dark-walled) fungi (eg, Cladophialophora sp).
-It is the only oral azole effective against many of the species that cause mucormycosis.
+The triazole posaconazole is available as an oral suspension, a tablet, and an IV formulation.
+This drug is highly active against yeasts and molds and effectively treats various opportunistic mold infections, such as those due to dematiaceous (dark-walled) fungi (eg, Cladophialophora species).
+It is effective against many of the species that cause mucormycosis Mucormycosis Mucormycosis refers to infection caused by diverse fungal organisms in the order Mucorales, including those in the genera Rhizopus, Rhizomucor, and Mucor.
+Symptoms most... read more .
 Posaconazole can also be used as fungal prophylaxis in neutropenic patients with various cancers and in bone marrow transplant recipients.

-Adverse effects for posaconazole, as for other triazoles, include a prolonged QT interval and hepatitis.
+Adverse effects of posaconazole, as for other triazoles, include a prolonged QT interval and hepatitis.

 Drug interactions occur with many drugs, including rifabutin, rifampin, statins, various immunosuppressants, and barbiturates.

 This broad-spectrum triazole is available as a tablet and an IV formulation.
-It is considered the treatment of choice for Aspergillus infections in immunocompetent and immunocompromised hosts.
+It is considered the treatment of choice for Aspergillus infections (aspergillosis Aspergillosis Aspergillosis is an opportunistic infection that usually affects the lower respiratory tract and is caused by inhaling spores of the filamentous fungus Aspergillus, commonly present in... read more ) in immunocompetent and immunocompromised hosts.
 Voriconazole can also be used to treat Scedosporium apiospermum and Fusarium infections.
-Additionally, the drug is effective in candidal esophagitis and invasive candidiasis, although it is not usually considered a first-line treatment; it has activity against a broader spectrum of Candida sp than does fluconazole.
+Additionally, the drug is effective in candidal esophagitis and invasive candidiasis Candidiasis (Invasive) Candidiasis is infection by Candida species (most often C. albicans), manifested by mucocutaneous lesions, fungemia, and sometimes focal infection of multiple sites.
+Symptoms depend... read more , although it is not usually considered a first-line treatment; it has activity against a broader spectrum of Candida species than does fluconazole.

 Adverse effects that must be monitored for include hepatotoxicity, visual disturbances (common), hallucinations, and dermatologic reactions.
-This drug can prolong the QT interval.
+Voriconazole can prolong the QT interval.

 Drug interactions are numerous, notably with certain immunosuppressants used after organ transplantation.

 Flucytosine, a nucleic acid analog, is water soluble and well-absorbed after oral administration.
-Preexisting or emerging resistance is common, so it is almost always used with another antifungal, usually amphotericin B. Flucytosine plus amphotericin B is used primarily to treat cryptococcosis but is also valuable for some cases of disseminated candidiasis (including endocarditis), other yeast infections, and severe invasive aspergillosis.
-Flucytosine plus antifungal azoles may be beneficial in treating cryptococcal meningitis and some other mycoses.
+Preexisting or emerging resistance is common, so it is almost always used with another antifungal, usually amphotericin B. Flucytosine plus amphotericin B is used primarily to treat cryptococcosis Cryptococcosis Cryptococcosis is a pulmonary or disseminated infection acquired by inhalation of soil contaminated with the encapsulated yeasts Cryptococcus neoformans or C. gattii.
+Symptoms... read more but is also valuable for some cases of disseminated candidiasis Candidiasis (Invasive) Candidiasis is infection by Candida species (most often C. albicans), manifested by mucocutaneous lesions, fungemia, and sometimes focal infection of multiple sites.
+Symptoms depend... read more (including endocarditis), other yeast infections, and severe invasive aspergillosis Aspergillosis Aspergillosis is an opportunistic infection that usually affects the lower respiratory tract and is caused by inhaling spores of the filamentous fungus Aspergillus, commonly present in... read more .
+Flucytosine plus antifungal azoles may be beneficial in treating cryptococcal meningitis Cryptococcal meningitis Subacute meningitis develops over days to a few weeks.
+Chronic meningitis lasts ≥ 4 weeks.
+Possible causes include fungi, Mycobacterium tuberculosis, rickettsiae, spirochetes, Toxoplasma... read more and some other mycoses.

-The usual dose (12.5 to 37.5 mg/kg po qid) leads to high drug levels in serum, urine, and CSF.
+The usual dose (12.5 to 37.5 mg/kg orally 4 times a day) leads to high drug levels in serum, urine, and CSF.

-Major adverse effects are bone marrow suppression (thrombocytopenia and leukopenia), hepatotoxicity, and enterocolitis; only degree of bone marrow suppression is proportional to serum levels.
+Major adverse effects of flucytosine are bone marrow suppression (thrombocytopenia and leukopenia), hepatotoxicity, and enterocolitis; the degree of bone marrow suppression is proportional to serum levels.

 Because flucytosine is cleared primarily by the kidneys, blood levels rise if nephrotoxicity develops during concomitant use with amphotericin B, particularly when amphotericin B is used in doses > 0.4 mg/kg/day.
-Flucytosine serum levels should be monitored, and the dosage should be adjusted to keep levels between 40 and 90 μg/mL.
-CBC and renal and liver function tests should be done twice/wk.
-If blood levels are unavailable, therapy is begun at 25 mg/kg qid, and dosage is decreased if renal function deteriorates.
+Flucytosine serum levels should be monitored, and the dosage should be adjusted to keep levels between 40 and 90 mcg/mL.
+Complete blood count and renal and liver tests should be done twice/week.
+If blood levels are unavailable, therapy is begun at 25 mg/kg 4 times a day, and dosage is decreased if renal function deteriorates.